ansible-collections/overview/collection_requirements.rst

 At a minimum ``ansible-test sanity`` MUST be run from the `latest stable ansible-base branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.
 We suggest to *additionally* run ``ansible-test sanity`` from the ansible/ansible ``devel`` branch so that you find out about new linting requirements earlier.

-For most repos GitHub actions are sufficient, see `example<https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_
+For most repository GitHub actions are sufficient, see `example<https://github.com/ansible-collections/collection_template/tree/main/.github/workflows>`_

 FIXME to write a guide "How to write CI tests" (from scratch / add to existing) and put the reference here